jamie29w/snap-crm/README.md

 # Snap-CRM

-Snap CRM (Customer Relationship Manager) is a responsively designed, lightweight full stack web app designed with my wife's small photography business in mind.
+Snap CRM (Customer Relationship Manager) is a responsively designed, lightweight, full stack web app designed with my wife's small photography business in mind.
 It helps her keep track of the details for her upcoming shoots.

 Users can:
 - schedule, update, and delete sessions